Comcast/xml-selector/README.md

 #### But Isn't *\<Alternate Solution\>* Just As Good?

-To be sure, there are a number of other viable solutions out there for more easily working with XML, but there are three big advantages that xQ
+To be sure, there are a number of other viable solutions out there for easily working with XML, but there are three big advantages that xQ
 offers:

 1. Selectors are simple but powerful